ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 Configuration file formats like YAML and TOML are compact and human-readable.
 This makes them easy to interpret and update, even without knowledge of the underlying code used in the analysis.
 Reading these files in produces a single object containing all of the `key:value` pairs defined in our configuration file.
-We can then select our configuration parameters using their keys in our analysis.
+The configuration parameters can then be selected using their keys in the analysis.

 ## Use configuration files as arguments

-In the previous example, we have stored our configuration options in a separate file and referenced this in our analysis script.
+In the previous example, configuration options were stored in a separate file and referenced in the analysis script.
+However, the file path was hard-coded, which can cause issues if the script is run on a different machine or if a different configuration file needs to be used.
-Although this allows us to separate our configuration from the main codebase, we have used a hard-coded path to the configuration file.
-This is not ideal, as for the code to be run on another machine the configuration file must be saved on the same path.
-Furthermore, if we want to switch the configuration file that the analysis uses we must change this path or replace the configuration file at the specified path.

-We can adjust our analysis script to take the configuration file path as an argument when the analysis script is run to overcome this.
+To make this more flexible, the analysis script can be set up to accept the configuration file path as an input argument.
+This allows the script to run with different configurations without modifying the code.
+A simple example of this approach is shown below.
-We can achieve this in a number of ways, but we'll discuss a minimal example here:

 ````{tabs}